ASSOCIATION FOR COMMUNITY ORGANIZATION AND SOCIAL ADMINISTRATION

 Section 2 - Chairperson

 The Chairperson shall preside at all the meetings of the Board.
 S/he shall be authorized to take official action in contracts and agreements on behalf of the Board.
 The Chairperson shall ensure that the goals of ACOSA are addressed, and can appoint individuals and committees to carry out the work of ACOSA.
-The Chairperson provides supervision, guidance, and support to the ACOSA members who are selected by the Board to lead the ACOSA Symposium.
+The Chairperson provides supervision, guidance, and support to ACOSA members and committees.

 Section 3 - Chairperson Elect